 At 12.2 miles and with over 3,000 feet of ascent and descent, this day hike is not to be taken lightly, but there is help along the way.

-Firstly, the switchbacks are often in shade making the hardest part of the walk a little cooler.
-Secondly there are several restrooms and water refilling stations on route.
-Thirdly Indian Garden is about half-way with shady spot to take a rest and a ranger’s station in case you need advice.
+Firstly, the switchbacks are often in shade, making the hardest part of the walk a little cooler.
+Secondly, there are several restrooms and water refilling stations on the route.
+Thirdly, Indian Garden is about halfway, with a shady spot to take a rest and a ranger’s station in case you need advice.

 Getting to the trailhead – Bright Angel Trailhead is at the western end of Grand Canyon Village.

 Facilities – There are restrooms at Grand Canyon Village, 1.5 Mile Resthouse, 3-mile Resthouse and Indian Garden.
-Drinking water is available at 1.5-mile Resthouse, 3-mile Resthouse and Plateau Point during summer months (May to September).
+Drinking water is available at the 1.5-mile Resthouse, the 3-mile Resthouse and Plateau Point during the summer months (May to September).
 Indian Garden has drinking water all year round.

-For all of these hikes, even the easy ones, make sure you have enough water with you.
-For the longer hikes, snacks are also important to stay energised.
-Walking boots or shoes with decent grip are required for all the hikes that descend into the canyon.
+For all these hikes, even the easy ones, make sure you have enough water.
+For longer hikes, snacks are also important for staying energised.
+Walking boots or shoes with a decent grip are required for all the hikes that descend into the canyon.

-The national park has some excellent information on the various trails including tips for staying safe.
+The national park has the following resources, which include tips for staying safe.

 When you buy through links on our site, we may earn a small affiliate commission at no extra cost to you.